 “We need to figure something out quickly,” said Dorothy.
-“I think the Kalidahs will know we are here very soon, if they don’t already.”
+“I think the Kalidahs will know we are here very soon if they don’t already.”

 Again they were silent and still, trying to figure out the puzzle of crossing the divide.

 Scarecrow began to scratch his head, “I wonder…” he said quietly.
-They all watched as he walked to a tree which was set back several feet from the edge.
+They all watched as he walked to a tree that was set back several feet from the edge.
 No other trees stood in front of it.

 “What do you wonder?” asked Dorothy.